 Maximising customer success and retention by providing faster support

 When it comes to setting customers up for success, Procore’s sales team often relies on collaboration with third-party consultants in Slack Connect to assist with implementation and test pilots.
-By communicating with these consultants in real time, Procore is able to deliver feedback and information faster than ever.
+By communicating with these consultants in real time, Procore is able to onboard customers more quickly.

-All of this rapid-fire communication leads to quicker implementation, and that’s vital for growing customer accounts.
-When customers know that they can depend on Procore, account executives can better position themselves to coordinate upsells, cross-sells and curate a better customer experience.
+Faster implementation leads to faster revenue recognition, which means that Procore can reinvest in the business and product.
+It also allows the sales team to grow customer accounts more quickly.
+When customers know that they can depend on Procore, account executives can better position themselves to coordinate upsells, cross-sells and a better customer experience.

-‘Processes that used to take us three to four quarters are now wrapping up within one or two quarters, because we’re getting through the implementation process a lot quicker,’ says Nolan Frazier, Account Executive of Strategic Accounts at Procore.
+‘Processes that used to take us three to four quarters are now wrapping up within one or two quarters, because we’re getting through the implementation process a lot quicker,’ Frazier says.

 Sealing the deal is just the beginning.
 When it comes to winning long-term success, a positive customer experience is mission critical.
-If a customer success manager (CSM) doesn’t have the answer that the customer needs, he or she can quickly search for the right subject-matter expert in Slack, reducing response time from two days to five minutes.
+If a customer success manager (CSM) doesn’t have the answer that the customer needs, they can quickly search for the right subject matter expert in Slack, reducing response time from two days to five minutes.

 ‘Our customer success managers are always trying to figure out how they can help customers get more out of Procore,’ says Lengieza.
 ‘A lot of times they suggest a partner solution; other times they need an engineer or product sales person to help.
 Slack Connect helps point them in the right direction.’

-Communicating in Slack channels makes it quicker and easier to identify the right solution for the customer.
+Communicating in Slack channels makes it easier and faster to identify the right solution for the customer.
 Procore’s CSMs use the @mentions tool to identify internal and external experts to weigh in and answer product questions.
 Keywords alert others throughout the organisation who may have contacts in their network about a prospect account or knowledge that could be valuable to the account team.